Wealth Strategies & Services

 - Litigation.
 Determining the value of your business will assist in resolving stockholder disputes, determining damages, settling insurance claims and solving other business disputes.

 How is my business valued?
-There are five basic steps accredited business appraisers follow in valuing your business:
+There are five basic steps accredited business appraisers follow in performing a business valuation:

 - Define the appraisal engagement.